kevtran2/puzzlepokerweb/PuzzlePoker/README.md

 - add reference to GTO play. how does the suggested answer differ from what is GTO optimal?
 What type of exploit is it going for?
 - add past pros moves problem set
 - users have money for games, earn money by logging in daily, can lose and be unable to play, richest player leaderboard

+The following is a list of poker terms that may need to be added to the site for users to view to define terminology they may not be familiar with.

 Poker Terms:
 -In poker, "stab" refers to making a bet or continuation bet (c-bet) on the flop after having raised preflop, especially when it's a bet designed to take down the pot uncontested, rather than a bet made for value.
 It often implies a semi-bluff or bluff, aiming to capitalize on opponents' perceived weakness or lack of interest in the pot.